monikashea/TZCooccurrence/README.md

 - DI_30km.csv: Drainage index data summarized to each 30km grid cell
 - Grid_prop.csv: Data on N, S, and Both tree groups counts in each 30km grid cell and their proportions.
 Nprop is used in this analysis.

+All datasets are licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+If there are any questions or requests for data/code that is not available here, please contact the authors.